WarrenTroublefield/WarrenTroublefield/README.md

   Frontend development, APIs, and cloud infrastructure.

 - 🔍 I'm currently looking for ...
-  Software Engineering New Grad Positions for 2025.
+  SOC Analyst New Grad Positions for 2026.

 - ⚡ Fun facts:
   I love Motorsport, Movies and Music.